Analysis | America’s forgotten towns: Can they be saved or should people just leave?

 “There's a lot of progress that can be made reconnecting working-age people to the workforce,” Kevin Hassett, Trump's top economist, said in an interview just before the holidays.
 “We’re certainly thinking about policies to help with that.”

 A vast infrastructure spending project could bring much-needed jobs and better highways — physical and cyber — to parts of the rural United States.
 But with the national debt over $20 trillion, some Republicans are balking at the idea of government spending on infrastructure.
-Trump's initial idea, floated a year ago, of a $1 billion infrastructure plan, is now being whittled down to closer to $200 million.
+Trump's initial idea, floated a year ago, of a $1 tillion infrastructure plan, is now being whittled down to closer to $200 billion.
 Instead of government money, the idea has morphed into relying heavily on public-private partnerships.
 But it's unclear whether private money would go to places that have been neglected for years.

 Stiglitz and Trump are about as far apart on the political spectrum as you can get, but they agree that these forgotten towns were clearly hurt by globalization and new technologies.
 They differ on the solutions — and how much government funding should be involved.